Gallium ga 68 dotatate (By injection)

 - Drink enough water to be hydrated before the PET scan.

-- Urinate right away and as often as possible for at least 1 hour after the scan.
+- Drink and urinate as often as possible during the first hours after the scan.
 This will help remove this radioactive medicine from your body.

 Drugs and Foods to Avoid: